totobest/satis-master-plan/src/satis-master-plan.md

 !!! note
     - Number between edges means X/min
-    - It seems there is a cyclic dependancy between Computing, Motors and Cooling.
+    - It seems there is a cyclic dependency between Computing, Motors and Cooling.
 Meaning Computing needs Cooling which needs Motors which needs Computing.
     It is in fact not really cyclic in details: Motors needs Radios from Computing to build Turbo Motors only and Computing needs Cooling to build Super Computers only.